For-Site Foundation

 The For-Site Foundation, established in 2003, is a nonprofit organization dedicated to creating collaborative art about place.
 Based in both San Francisco and Nevada City, California, For-Site collaborates with artists and national parks to create site-specific works of all media.
-Its work includes site-specific projects done at usually inaccessible sites in the bay area, including Alcatraz and the Presidio, and a residency program and educational partnerships that both take place on their 50-acre site in Nevada City.
-Gallerist Cheryl Haines founded For-Site in 2003 and has played an integral role in curating and collaborating with artists since.
+Its work includes site-specific projects often completed at inaccessible sites in the Bay Area, including Alcatraz and the Presidio, and a residency program and educational partnerships that both take place on their 50-acre site in Nevada City.
+Gallerist Cheryl Haines founded For-Site in 2003.